tcallister/learning-p-det/README.md

 # learning-p-det

-This repository holds code and data release products behind the paper "[Paper tidle]" (arXiv:2408.XXXXX)
+This repository holds code and data release products behind the paper "[Paper title]" (arXiv:2408.XXXXX)

-For documentation and instructions for reproducing our results, see https://tcallister.github.io/URL/
+For documentation and instructions for reproducing our results, see https://tcallister.github.io/learning-p-det/

 > [!Note]
 > A companion repository, https://github.com/tcallister/pdet, holds the trained neural network emulating LIGO-Virgo compact binary search sensitivities.